ChunbiaoZhu/CAIP2017/README.md

 ## Acknowledgements

-This work was supported by the grant of National Science Foundation of China (No.U1611461), the grant of Science and Technology Planning Project of Guangdong Province, China (No.2014B090910001), the grant of Guangdong Province Projects of 2014B010117007 and the grant of Shenzhen Peacock Plan (No.20130408-183003656).
+This work was supported by the grant of National Natural Science Foundation of China (No.U1611461), the grant of Science and Technology Planning Project of Guangdong Province, China (No.2014B090910001), the grant of Guangdong Province Projects of 2014B010117007 and the grant of Shenzhen Peacock Plan (No.20130408-183003656).